 Here’s another example.

-“that child is likely going to die from starvation so I might as well be the one who kills them as it will almost certainly happen anyway”.
+“That child is likely going to die from starvation so I might as well be the one who kills them as they will almost certainly die anyway”.

-Does that mean killing the child is morally correct and you are absolved of all guilt?
-This might sound extreme but I have no shit had people argue this exact point with me.
+Does that mean killing the child is morally correct and you are absolved of guilt?
+And before you say that it’s not the same, I have, no shit, had people argue this exact point with me.

 If you’re one of those people, you need to do some research into what a psychopath is.